-Actor Fred Willard, perhaps best-known as a dog-show announcer in the film Best In Show, has said his arrest for an alleged lewd act at a Hollywood adult cinema was a "misunderstanding".
+Actor Fred Willard has said his arrest for an alleged lewd act at a Hollywood adult cinema was a "misunderstanding".

-The 72-year-old actor was sacked from his work on a TV series following the arrest on Thursday.
+The 72-year-old - whose films include Anchorman, Best In Show and American Wedding - was sacked from his work on a TV series following the arrest on Thursday.

 Uniformed vice officers on a routine investigation of the cinema shortly before 9pm local time saw Willard, who appeared to be alone, engaging in the act, Los Angeles police sergeant Mark Ro said.